gitlabhq/omnibus-gitlab/doc/README.md

 # Omnibus GitLab documentation

-Omnibus is a way to package different services and tools required to run GitLab, so that most of developers can install it without laborious configuration.
+Omnibus is a way to package different services and tools required to run GitLab, so that most users can install it without laborious configuration.

 ## Package information